creationix/hardware-demo/README.md

 luvit demo.lua
 ```

 Press the buttons and see the lights light up.
-After 100 state changes it will exit gracefully.

 This uses pigpio's notification system with a little basic logic to debounce a little (combining events that come in at once).
 The libuv event loop is running optimally and gets push events from pigpio via a named fifo pipe.